gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 2. Make available a due diligence statement to the competent authorities while keeping a record of these statements for five years (EU 2023, § 4.1 and § 4.2)
 3. Perform due diligence for each affected product/supplier (EU 2023, § 8), including the collection of information, data and documents (EU 2023, § 9), risk assessments (EU 2023, § 10), and risk mitigation measures (EU 2023, § 11).
 4. Keep (for five years) all relevant data like product description, quantity, country of production, geolocation of plots where relevant commodities were produced as well as date/time range of harvest/production.
 [EU 2023, § 9.1]
-5. Communicate to operators and to traders further down the supply chain all information necessary to demonstrate that due diligence was exercised and that no or only a negligible risk was found, including the coresponding reference numbers of the due diligence statements.
+5. Communicate to operators and to traders further down the supply chain all information necessary to demonstrate that due diligence was exercised and that no or only a negligible risk was found, including the corresponding reference numbers of the due diligence statements.
 [EU 2023, § 4.7]

-Note that trading companies making relevant commodities and products available on the EU market also have to fulfill a number of obligations.
+Note that trading companies making relevant commodities and products available on the EU market also have to fulfil a number of obligations.
 The latter are partly similar to the ones stated above.

 **In scope:**